Anveshembadi/Practice-Session/Daily Updates.md

 2. Created a pipeline CDT sfdx-elims.
 ## 25/09/2024
 1. KT By shiva on Salesforce pages and console view.
+2. Watched videos related to azure pipeline.
-2. worked on Trailhead(Build a Custom Theme Layout Component for Experience Builder Sites- Create an Experience Builder Site; Create a Custom Theme Layout Component)
+3. worked on Trailhead(Build a Custom Theme Layout Component for Experience Builder Sites- Create an Experience Builder Site; Create a Custom Theme Layout Component)